Tell us what you think. Participate in a short survey and win an Amazon Gift Card worth $ 50.Take our short survey

 New technology enables shuttle tankers to capture VOC emissions and use them as fuel.
-Teekay will put the tankers into operation in 2020.
+The world’s first liquefied natural gas (LNG) dual-fuel e-shuttle tanker is now in operation.

 Shuttle tankers are the primary alternative to pipelines for transporting offshore oil to onshore refineries.
 About half of North Sea oil is transported to the UK and Norway on board shuttle tankers, and the vessels are also popular in South America.